HenrykRichter/A500KB/README.md

 # A500KB
-This project contains the material related to a custom Amiga 500 Mechanical Keyboard.
+This project contains the material related to a custom Commodore Amiga Mechanical Keyboard.
+While the initial development target was the iconic Amiga 500, the keyboard also fits in A3000/A4000 (maybe also A2000) external keyboard enclosures.
 It features the ability to mount Mitsumi or Cherry switches.
 The Power, Drive and Caps-Lock LEDs are implemented as 7 individually configurable RGB LEDs.
 LED configuration is provided by an AmigaOS program that talks to the Keyboard over the regular connection.
 Headers for two additional low active input sources (e.g. HDD, Network) are also present.

 The keyboard may be populated with tactile Mitsumi mechanical switches (E25-33-137) and original A2000/3000/4000 keycaps or A1200.net replica keycaps.
 It has also been tested with Cherry and KailH switches.
 The author has not reached out to Keycap manufacturers for a fully Amiga compatible keycap set, though.

 ## Requirements

-- Amiga 500 (obviously)
+- Amiga 500 or A3000/A4000 keyboard case
 - Main PCB and Switchplate PCB
 - 96 Keyswitches (Mitsumi or Cherry)
 - parts (including AT90USB1287, IS32FL3237, diodes, LEDs and passives)